BrendonONeill/Gamer-Data/README.md

 ## Progress
 I have the API linked aswell as the database.
-I can add to the database but cant delete right now. there is a few bugs with filtering and game cards information.
+I can add to the database and delete

 ### Working on

-Clean up some bugs.
-Cleaning up UI.
+Responsive design.
-should be able to deploy for a test run soon.
+Add and improve accessibility on website. should be able to deploy for a test run soon.

 ## Researching
 Better protection on database.

-responsive design.
-Add and improve accessibility on website.

 ## Bugs